 The Best Solution

-Reusable cloth bags are the best environmental solution.
+Reusable bags are the best environmental solution.
 They are designed to be used up to hundreds of times.
 Assuming the bags are reused at least a few times, they have significantly lower environmental impacts, on a per use basis, than single-use bags.
 When used again and again, reusable bags actually cost less per use than either plastic or paper single-use bags AND they reduce litter, saving communities thousands of dollars in clean-up costs.